letsdeel/deel-api-java-sdk/docs/ContractsApi.md

 Retrieve contract templates

 Fetches a collection of contract templates available within your organization.
-Use this endpoint to retrieve metadata about the templates.
+Use this endpoint to retrieve metadata about the templates.  **Token scopes**: &#x60;contracts:read&#x60;

 ### Example
 ```java